Meet a Flinn Scholar: Sarah Parmar (McDonald) and Ruben Alonzo

 But the villager’s calls for help still resonate with him.
 At the end of his trip, he promised to return.
 He plans to stay true to that promise.

-Sarah McDonald: Home on the Range
+Sarah Parmar: Home on the Range

 In Sarah’s house, which she shares with two other Flinn Scholars, pictures taken abroad line one of the walls.
 But Sarah’s favorite picture from her trip last year to Kenya stays in her room.
 Captured when her parents were visiting her in East Africa, the picture epitomizes her passions and concerns.